 State corporation tax rates are taxes in addition to federal rates.
 The rates are going to vary from state to state.
 In fact, Texas, Nevada, Ohio, and Washington have a gross receipt tax as opposed to a corporate tax.
 South Dakota and Wyoming have no state corporate income tax.

 State corporate income tax can be as low as one percent in states like Alaska or North Dakota or as high as 10 percent in states like Pennsylvania.
-We’ve written an article before about tax compliance for small businesses that operate in multiple states.

 Year-End Tax Planning Tips from CPAs